Nick Cave is Picasso, that’s who he is.

 Like Picasso, he looks at something – or someone – and doesn’t blink.
 Like Picasso, he devours that someone – or something – with his eyes and then he gets it down in a wild and protean style.

 His son’s death, a massacre in a bar, a Brighton prostitute, his wife’s eyes, a baby’s cry.
 The struggle to write, the struggle to survive.
 Often, Cave writes about a woman.
 Often, violence is done.
 It may be physical, in a murder ballad.
 It may be metaphorical, over a breakup.
 It may be metaphysical, a wrestling match with a muse.
 It’s often all three and more.
 Like Picasso, Cave never pauses to consider his masculinity and the good and bad that comes with it.
 It just is, he channels and expresses it, and the result can be as ludicrously grandiose – as fundamentally otiose – as this paragraph.
 It can also be uncomfortable.
-Nick Cave’s honesty, like Picasso’s,
+Nick Cave’s honesty, like Picasso’s, is total.

 But often, the result is a shot of pure beauty.
 Like Picasso paintings, Cave songs contain romantic longing as well as erotic violence, romantic violence as well as erotic longing.
 There is even sweetness.
 Just as Picasso can paint a chilling death’s head or make a monkey from his son’s toy cars, Cave can sing of a trip to the electric chair then turn to croon about ‘little white clouds like gambolling lambs’.